012345/dsedocker/README.md

 # Environment Variables

-When you start the DSE image, you can adjust the configuration of the Cassandra instance by passing one or more environment variables on the `docker run` command line
+When you start the DSE image, you can adjust the configuration of the Cassandra instance by passing one or more environment variables on the `docker run` command line.
+This is helpful when you're getting started or making very few changes to the base configurations.

 ### LISTEN_ADDRESS
 The IP address to listen for connections from other nodes.
 Defaults to the container's IP address.